 ST JOHN'S CHURCH, STANGROUND

 St John’s was built around 800 years ago.
 It is a very beautiful building with a special atmosphere, a great place to come to worship and pray.
-Local families have celebrated weddings and christenings there ever since and this still goes on today.
+Local families have celebrated Weddings and Christenings here ever since it was built and continue to this day.

-St John’s is also the Church where we celebrate major events, like the community Remembrance Day Service, the Candlelight Carol Service and Midnight Mass.
-Every year at the end of June we have a ‘Patronal Festival’ when we have a community party to celebrate Stanground’s own Parish Church.
+St John’s is also the Church where we celebrate certain events throughout the year. events, like the Parish Remembrance Day Service, the Candlelight Carol Service and Midnight Mass.
+Every year at the end of June we have a ‘Patronal Festival’ when we have a community party to celebrate Stanground’s Parish Church.
 Please do look at our website or Facebook page to see what else is coming up..

 Every Sunday at 9.30am we celebrate Holy Communion using the Common Worship services from the Church of England.
 The music is a mix, sometimes organ and sometimes piano.
 The sermon or talk aims to help us in our daily life of faith and draw us closer to God.
 The Holy Communion is open to all baptised Christians who regularly receive in any Christian Church.
 There’s a warm invitation to stay for refreshments and get to know people better.

 FAMILY HOLY COMMUNION